nichlxh/genai/README.md

 3. Retrieval Filtering Agent
 4. Main Conversation Agent

-In the following short sections, I will share more about the system developed, with the goal to provide an intuition of how each component is deployed.
+In the following short sections, I will share more about the system developed, with the goal of providing an intuition of how each component is deployed.

 ## Input and Output Guardrail Agent